 When applying for higher education positions such as Chief Technology Officer, Campus Coordinator, or Executive Director, you want to ensure the accomplishments and experiences you add to your cover letter are relevant to the specific position and institution you are targeting.

-A good rule of thumb is to highlight the job description and any other documents with the general position expectations with keywords that pertain to your own expertise and achievements.
-This will enable you to specify in your letter what you bring to the table.
+A good rule of thumb is to highlight the job description and any other documents with the general position expectations with keywords that pertain to your expertise and achievements.
+This will enable you to specify what you bring to your letter.

-As you move forward in your career, an idea would be to create a document that lists all your accomplishments.
-You would word them for a cover letter, in paragraph form, and insert them, after cleaning it up a bit, into your cover letters for new employment opportunities.
+As you progress in your career, an idea would be to create a document listing all your accomplishments.
+After cleaning it up, you would word them for a cover letter in paragraph form and insert them into your cover letters for new employment opportunities.

-This way, you always have the sense of a tailored cover letter, although you may have a copy and pasted the middle section, and don’t have to spend hours creating a brand new note each time you want to apply somewhere.
+This way, you always have the sense of a tailored cover letter, although you may have copied and pasted the middle section, and you don’t have to spend hours creating a brand new note each time you want to apply somewhere.

 Quantify Career Results